eliezer15/Space_Warrior/README.md

 scream announces its arrival.
 The player cannot attack the dragon; the player can only put her arm in front of her face, as if covering herself.
 If the gesture is done correctly, the dragon will dissapear.

+** Important **

+The code in the Gesture Recognition folder was copied from the book 'Kinect for Windows SDK Programming Guide.'
+The classes RightSwordSlash, LeftSwordSlash, RightGuard, LeftGuard, and Push were written by using the gesture recognition API the author of aforementioned book.